zhangmeng88/doris-zh-translation/en/docs/doris-web.md

 # DORIS Web Version

 DORIS Web Version is a web-based application accessible through a web browser.
 It applies the ICD mortality rules on individual death certificates for cause of death selection.
-The web version can be accessed at: https://icd.who.int/doris/tool
+The web version can be accessed at: [https://icd.who.int/doris/workspace/en](https://icd.who.int/doris/workspace/en).
+It is available in the 10 officially released ICD-11 languages, including Arabic, Chinese, Czech, English, French, Portuguese, Russian, Spanish, Turkish, and Uzbek.
+To switch between languages use the language key at the top right corner of the sreen.

 ![DORIS Web screenshot picture ](img/DORISweb24.png)